Integrated Ocean & Coastal Mapping

 Technological innovation is key to efficient mapping and surveying in difficult to reach and time-consuming geographies.
-The IOCM community participates in some of the following activities:
+The IOCM community participates in the following activities:

 Satellite Derived Bathymetry Task Team